wtnerb/Razor-Pages-Portfolio/Readme.md

 Create a Razor Page Web App, You may use the "Web Application" template found in a new Visual studio web application.

 Scaffold out the beginning features of the site by doing the following:
-1. Delete/remove the precreated Index, About, and Contact .cshtml files
+1. Delete/remove the pre-created Index, About, and Contact .cshtml files
 1. Create your own `Index.cshtml` view page.
 This should ***not*** be a razor page with a code behind.
 	1. Don't forget about the `@page` directive at the top
-1. Make your home page have 3 different links on it.
-Your Github Repo, A portfolio Page, LinkedIn account
-1. Add a models folder and create an interface named `IPortfolioService`.
-Add the CRUD operation requirements to this interface that will be required for you to "manage" your portfolio.
+1. Add a models folder and create an interface service that will require what connections need to be made to the DB. (i.e. in class, we had an `IRestaurantService`)
+	- Add the CRUD operation requirements to this interface that will
-1. Create a new class in your models called `PortfolioService` that implements the above interface.
+1. Create a new class in your models that implements the above interface. (i.e. class example was `RestaurantService`)
 	- Make this service implement and execute the operations with your registered database.
 1. Register your service with D.I. in your startup class.

 ### Part 2 Milestones
-- Create a Project landing page (Just a regular .cshtml page, ***not*** a razor page).
-This will display, at minimum, the following information:
-	1. A description of your project you are displaying
-		1. Name of the Project
-		1. Language used (C#, JS, Python, C++, Java, etc...)
-		1. What does the project do?
-		1. Technologies used (Frameworks, 3rd party additons, etc...)
-	2. An image/icon that represents your project (the next milestone prompts you to do an image upload feature)
-	3. Link to your project
-- Seed your database with default projects.
+- Seed your database with default data.
-- Create an Admin page (no need to lock it down yet...) as a razor page (with a cshtml, and .cshtml.cs file)
-	- Implement the Create, Read, update, and Delete functionality onto the indvidual projects
-	- Have `OnGet()`, `OnPost` and `OnPostDelete` at minimum defined in your code behind.
-	- Make sure that you are targeting each portfolio by the their Id's
+- Create a Razor Page with a code behind that will implement the CRUD operations.

 ### Part 3 Milestones
-- Incorporate an image uploading feature into your site, and make the image save to an `images` folder in your `wwwroot`.
-- Add Identity to your application.
-Create a hidden login page that can be accessed by an admin. (you dont need to create a registration process.)
-	- No need to seed your username/password into the application.
-Maybe add a username/password into user secrets?
-	- Be sure to share in your comments of your Canvas assignment what the username/password is so that we can test it!
-- Lock your admin page to only be accessed by logged in users.

-### Part 4 Milestones
 - Using SCSS, add a front end to your applicaiton using the SCSS technique.
 - Deploy to Azure
 - Create your readme
+	- Tell me what your site does (what is the subject)
+	- What are the CRUD operations doing, and where are they being implemented?

 ***Unit tests are not required for this application***